1990 Nebraska gubernatorial election: Results

 In the Republican primary, Orr had been expected to win easily, and did.
 However, Sullivan received about 31% of the vote, unpleasantly surprising Orr, who had expected him to win from 15% to 25%.
 Orr attributed this to Republican dissatisfaction with some of her decisions as governor, including the tax changes of 1987.
 Sullivan's unexpectedly high percentage was also attributed in part to Orr's failure to oppose the proposed radioactive-waste repository: he defeated her in Boyd County, chosen for the site; in Nuckolls County, which had been one of the three finalists considered by U.S. Ecology; and in Webster County, which borders Nuckolls County and which had been among the locations initially considered for the disposal site.

 Lieutenant governor

 Orr's incumbent lieutenant governor, Bill Nichol, did not run for re-election.
-Jack Maddux, a cattleman from Wauneta, ran against Omahan Roy Brettman.
-Maddux, backed by much of the state's Republican establishment, won with 67.2% of the vote to Brettman's 32.5%; 0.3% of the vote went to write-in candidates.
+Jack Maddux, backed by much of the state's Republican establishment and endorsed by Nichol, won with 67.2% of the vote to Brettman's 32.5%.